 How To Get To Theth National Park

 There is only one main road into Theth National Park, the SH21, a side road of the SH1 from Shkoder.
 So, that basically means you’ll need to get to Shkoder first.
 Using public transportation, you can take a bus to Shkoder from Tirana and then a mini-bus into the park from there.

-It is possible to drive yourself, too, but you should know that the last section of the SH21 from Qafe e Terthores to Theth is extremely winding, bumpy and runs along a deep ravine.
-Make sure you have a decent rental car for this trip and keep your eyes on the road.
+It is possible to drive yourself, too, but you should know that the last section of the SH21 from Qafe e Terthores to Theth is exceptionally winding and bumpy and runs along a deep ravine.
+Ensure you have a decent rental car for this trip, and keep your eyes on the road.